ggirelli/GPSeq-RadiCal/CONTRIBUTING.md

 - We use Lintr to test the style of our code.
 - Line length should be 80 or less characters.
 - Refrain from using `library`, `require`, `source`.

+Use the provided `gpseq-radical-lint.R` script to validate your code changes.